George W. Bush 2000 presidential campaign

-The 2000 presidential campaign of George W. Bush, then governor of Texas, was formally launched on June 14, 1999 as Governor Bush, the eldest son of former President George H. W. Bush, announced his intention to seek the Republican Party nomination for the presidency of the United States in the 2000 presidential election.
+The 2000 presidential campaign of George W. Bush, the then-governor of Texas, was formally launched on June 14, 1999, as Governor Bush, the eldest son of former president George H. W. Bush, announced his intention to seek the Republican Party nomination for the presidency of the United States in the 2000 presidential election.

 Bush began the campaign as the front runner among Republicans due to his name recognition, high funds, and control of the governorship of Texas and polls starting in 1997 showed Bush leading every opponent by double digits.
-The main challenger to Bush was Senator John McCain, who appealed to moderate Republicans, independents and the press due to his reformist policies.
+The main challenger to Bush was Senator John McCain, who appealed to moderate Republicans, independents, and the press due to his reformist policies.
 After McCain's upset victory in New Hampshire, Bush won the South Carolina primary.

 Bush won the majority of the primaries and after the March 2000 Super Tuesday contests he was well ahead in delegates of both McCain and Alan Keyes.
 On August 3, 2000, Bush won the Republican nomination at the Republican Convention with the support of 2,058 delegates.
 Dick Cheney, the former U.S. Secretary of Defense, was nominated as vice president despite Cheney initially recommending former Missouri Senator John Danforth.

 Throughout the majority of the primary and general campaign seasons Bush was leading Gore in the polls.
 On November 7, 2000, it was projected that Bush had won in Florida and its 25 electoral votes.
 Gore won the national popular vote but the Gore campaign lost the electoral college vote after a legal battle over disputed vote counts.
 Bush won the election on the electoral college vote of 271 to 266.

 Background

 In December 1991, Bush was one of seven people named by his father to run his father's 1992 presidential re-election campaign, as a "campaign advisor".
 Two years following his father's defeat Bush ran for the governorship of Texas in 1994 and defeated incumbent Ann Richards.

-During the 1996 election cycle Bush was urged by some party leaders to seek the Republican nomination, but he instead chose to endorse Senator Bob Dole who won the nomination, but lost the general election against Bill Clinton.
-Dick Cheney, his future vice president, was also urged to run, but he too refused to seek the nomination.
+During the 1996 election cycle, Bush was urged by some party leaders to seek the Republican nomination, but he instead chose to endorse Senator Bob Dole, who won the nomination but lost the general election against Bill Clinton.
+Dick Cheney, his future vice president, was also urged to run, but he, too, refused to seek the nomination.
 Bush would temporarily be made co-chairman of the convention.

-In 1998 Bush easily won reelection to the Texas governorship with almost 70% and had the best Latino performance for any Republican gubernatorial nominee with 49% of the Latino vote.
+In 1998, Bush easily won reelection to the Texas governorship with almost 70% and had the best Latino performance for any Republican gubernatorial nominee, with 49% of the Latino vote.

 On February 2, 1999, one month before Bush announced the formation of his presidential exploratory committee, Bush was asked by Steve Cooper if he had "ever used drugs?
 Marijuana, cocaine?".
 Bush refused to answer the question and would continue to dodge questions relating to his possible illegal drug use until August.